sajidsajad/book-management/README.md

 | GET    | `/api/reviews/book/:bookId`  | Get all reviews for a book               |
 | GET    | `/api/reviews/:bookId`       | Get all reviews for book by User (Authenticated) |

+I have also added the postman collection named "Book Management.postman_collection.json"